Cultivator Buyer's Guide

 Electric cultivators have tines that are adjustable in width and depth of treatment.
 They afford gardeners plenty of versatility, even for tiny garden plots.

-If you plan on gardening on a small to medium-sized plot close to an electrical outlet, an electric cultivator is an excellent choice.
+If you plan on gardening on a small to medium-sized plot, an electric cultivator is an excellent choice.

 Gas cultivators are heavier than their electric counterparts.
 However, at about 25 pounds on average, they're still much lighter than garden tillers.